crwr45/sql-numerics/Investigations.md

 ### Extra `scale` tests
-Since Oracle allows scale outside the normal range, I did some additional tests with columns where scale is outside the usual range (greater than precision, or less than 0)
+Since Oracle allows scale outside the normal range relative to , I did some additional tests with columns where scale is outside the usual range (greater than precision, or less than 0)
 ```
 SQL> CREATE TABLE test (col_1 Numeric(2, 5), col_2 Numeric(2, -5));
 Table created.